guru9/jollyJet/docs/analysis/products/step1.3-product-service.md

 - `updateStock(product: Product, quantity: number)`: Updates the stock of a product with validation.
 - `updatePrice(product: Product, newPrice: number)`: Updates the price of a product with validation.
 - `updateProductDetails(product: Product, details: Partial<Omit<ProductProps, 'createdAt' | 'updatedAt'>>)`: Updates multiple product details at once.
-- `updateWishlistStatus(product: Product, isInWishlist: boolean)`: Updates the wishlist status of a product with validation.
+- `updateWishlistStatus(product: Product, isWishlistStatus: boolean)`: Updates the wishlist status of a product with validation.
 - `toggleProductActivation(product: Product)`: Toggles the activation status of a product.

 ## Dependencies